Createdd/Writing/2020/articles/mlApiCovid.md

 # About this article

-In this article I take the ideas from my previous article ["How to sell a Python API from start to end"](https://towardsdatascience.com/develop-and-sell-a-python-api-from-start-to-end-tutorial-9a038e433966) further and build a machine learning application.
-If the steps described here are to rough consider reading my previous article first.
+In this article, I take the ideas from my previous article ["How to sell a Python API from start to end"](https://towardsdatascience.com/develop-and-sell-a-python-api-from-start-to-end-tutorial-9a038e433966) further and build a machine learning application.
+If the steps described here are too rough consider reading my previous article first.

 There are a number of new and more complicated issues to cover in this project:
 1. Machine Learning content.
 The application takes basic steps of building a Machine Learning model.
 This covers the preparation, but also the prediction.
 2. In time evaluation (not in time training) of the prediction.
 This means that the dataset is freshly fetched and the prediction is performed on the latest data.
 3. Deployment.
 Deploying a Machine Learning app has various challenges.
-In this article we met and solved the issue of outsourcing the trained model on AWS.
+In this article, we met and solved the issue of outsourcing the trained model on AWS.
 4. It is not only an API but also has a minor frontend.

 It paints a picture for developing a Python API from start to finish and provides help in more difficult areas like the setup with AWS Lambda.